- 379 Views

 After a load via arsload, check:

-You can also query the application index table to confirm
+You can also query the application index table to confirm records were created.

 6. Display CMOD Version